what you should not feed to your chickens

 Plus medications added into some prescription or veterinary cat foods build up to toxic levels in chickens as well.

-See also Can Chickens Eat Honey?
+See also Can Chickens Eat Goosefoot?

 Chocolate